karanpratapsingh/system-design/README.md

 - Sharing the same resources such as databases.
 - Tightly coupled systems.

-One of the primary reasons to build an application using microservice architecture is to have scalability.
+One of the primary reasons to build an application using microservices architecture is to have scalability.
 Therefore, microservices should have loosely coupled services which enable every service to be independent.
 The distributed monolith architecture takes this away and causes most components to depend on one another, increasing design complexity.

 ## Microservices vs Service Oriented Architecture (SOA)